microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

 If you're doing this lab at MCAPS Tech Connect, the environment is already set up for you.
 However, you will need to download the lab files from the GitHub repository first and then provision the required resources on your Azure subscription.
 Let's start with the first task:

+1. Open File Explorer
+2. Double click on the C:\ drive.
+3. Right click on an empty space in the File Explorer window and choose **New** > **Folder**.
+4. Name it *src*.
-1. Open the browser and navigate [to the following URL](https://github.com/microsoft/MCAPSTechConnect2024-lab214/archive/refs/heads/main.zip)
+5. Open the browser and type in the address bar the the following URL: +++https://github.com/microsoft/MCAPSTechConnect2024-lab214/archive/refs/heads/main.zip+++
-2. Download the ZIP file to your computer and extract in the *C:\src* folder of the computer.
+6. Download the ZIP file to your computer and extract in the *C:\src* folder you have just created.

 The next step is to run a PowerShell script, which is going to deploy on your Azure subscription the two resources which are needed to run the lab: